Skip to main content

 Beats Frequency

 Beats frequency occurs when two sound waves of slightly different frequencies interfere with each other, resulting in a periodic variation in amplitude.
 The frequency of the beats is equal to the absolute difference between the two frequencies.
-In this case, the flute player hears four beats per second, indicating that the frequency of her note differs from the tuning fork's frequency by 4 Hz.
+In this case, the flute player's note and the tuning fork's frequency create a beat frequency of four beats per second, indicating that her initial frequency is either slightly higher or lower than 523 Hz.

 Recommended video: